RagnarokOS/distrib/hooks/README.md

 any hook can be executed.

-* `setup`: scripts named `****_setup.*` will be executed after extract hooks.
-This is the stage where Portage/repositories should be set up.
+* `setup`: scripts named `****_setup.*` will be executed after extract hooks, but before rebuilding the `@world` set.
+This is the stage where extra repositories should be set up/enabled, and where any tasks that should be performed before updating the world set are done.

-* `configure`: scripts named `****_configure.*` will be executed after Portage and the repositories were set up.
-Ideally, this is where extra configuration happens and where updating @world, and installing custom packages, should be performed.
+* `configure`: scripts named `****_configure.*` will be executed after the `@world` set was rebuilt and the contents of the `includes.miniroot` directory were copied to the chroot.
+Configure scripts are meant for the building of full `stage 4` archives (eg. Ragnarok's `base` tarball) and are not called in the `miniroot` target inside the `Makefile`.

 * `cleanup`: scripts named `****_cleanup.*` will be executed last.
 These are for tasks related to cleaning up the chroot before creating the tarball.